CiscoDevNet/NSO-Playground-System-Install/webui/README.md

 #### CLI alternative

-If you prefer to update the `ncs.conf` file using the cli, use the commands below:
+If you prefer to update the `ncs.conf` file using the cli, use the following commands:

 Enable the webUI.